Holo-Host/ui-common-library/README.md

 A collection of components, stores and other javascript code for use in holo happ uis.

+This library includes a package.json that is only used for testing.
+You do NOT need to install any additional libraries to use the components in this project.

 ### Run tests
 ```
 npm run test